What can I include in my bucket?

 How do I pay?

-We accept checks, cash and Paypal.
-Paypal payments are charged an additional 4% service fee.
+We accept checks, cash, crredit cards, Venmo and Paypal.
+Paypal and credit card payments are charged a 4% service fee.
 Prior to service starting, we ask that you set up a recurring monthly payment.
 Who wants to be bothered with having to remember to pay those compost people every month?
 There is no contract and you can stop your service at anytime.
 We just ask that you give us 2 weeks advanced notice that you will be stopping service.

 Will I get fruit flies?